-TinkerPop seeks committers dedicated to the art of graph computing.
-TinkerPop committers bring solid theoretical,
+TinkerPop seeks contributors dedicated to the art of graph computing.
+TinkerPop contributors bring solid theoretical,

 development, testing, documentation, etc. skills to the group.
-Committers contribute to TinkerPop beyond the ever-changing requirements of their day-to-day jobs and maintain
+These individuals contribute to TinkerPop beyond the ever-changing requirements of their day-to-day jobs and maintain

 responsibility for their contributions through time.